LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

 description, read :ref:`the chapter on Query Expressions <query-expressions>` in the Lasso Language Guide.

-:ref:`Next Tutorial: Embedding Lasso in HTML <overview-embedding-lasso>`
+:ref:`Next Tutorial: Embedding Lasso and Creating LassoApps <overview-embedding-lassoapps>`